christywastaken/twitter-sentiment-analysis/README.md

 <b>Temporal Analysis</b>: Explore whether the increase in positive sentiment between 3am and 5am is consistent across different years, especially considering the unusual circumstances of 2020 due to COVID and lockdown restrictions.

-<b>Geographical Analysis</b>: Examine if the observed change in sentiment occurs in other locations outside of Newcastle-Upon-Tyne within a 15 km radius.
+<b>Geographical Analysis</b>: Examine if the observed change in sentiment occurs in other locations outside of Newcastle-Upon-Tyne.

 <b>Tweet Content Analysis</b>: Delve into the content of the tweets themselves to gain insights into the factors driving the significant shift in sentiment between 3am and 5am.
 Consider the possibility that a small number of highly active positive users may be influencing the data.